jlperona-teaching/ecs390-spring20/seminars/week06.md

 There is a specific answer I am looking for, which is the one thing I hope that you take away from today.

 Finally, I'll ask if anyone has any questions before we finish for today.
-I will also collect the sign-in sheets that you were using for brainstorming earlier.

 ## Assignment for This Week